FED-FSTQ: Fisher-Guided Token Quantization for Communication-Efficient Federated Fine-Tuning of LLMs on Edge Devices: Introduction

-The main contributions are: \begin{itemize} \item \emph{Fisher-guided federated communication control.} We formulate token-level Fisher sensitivity as a communication control primitive for federated LLM fine-tuning, enabling mixed-precision transmission that preserves semantically decisive evidence under severe uplink constraints. \item \emph{System-level gains under heterogeneity.} We demonstrate substantial reductions in cumulative uplink traffic (46$\times$) and straggler-limited time-to-accuracy (52\%) under realistic Non-IID client distributions and heterogeneous mobile uplinks. \item \emph{Edge deployability and dual-use benefits.} We validate feasibility on real edge hardware (NVIDIA Jetson), showing that Fisher estimation overhead is amortized by communication savings and that learned masks benefit both training communication and inference efficiency. \end{itemize}
+The main contributions are: \begin{itemize} \item \emph{Fisher-guided federated communication control.} We formulate token-level Fisher sensitivity as a communication-control primitive for federated LLM fine-tuning, enabling mixed-precision transmission that preserves semantically decisive evidence under severe uplink constraints. \item \emph{Token-to-parameter coupling for training-time compression.} We show how token-level sensitivity enters the token-filtered local objective and induces parameter-level Fisher statistics for adapter-coordinate sparsification and bit allocation. \item \emph{System-level gains under heterogeneity.} We demonstrate substantial reductions in cumulative uplink traffic, per-round latency, energy, and straggler-limited time-to-accuracy under Non-IID client distributions and heterogeneous mobile uplinks. \item \emph{Edge deployability and complementary benefits.} We validate feasibility on NVIDIA Jetson-class hardware and show that Fisher-guided token selection benefits both training communication and inference efficiency. \end{itemize}